MegaGarynych/FSBrowser/readme.md

 WiFi connection to router is confirmed via LED in pin 0 as soon an IP address is got.
 Same LED is used to confirm AP mode by flashing 3 times.

+##TODO

+- Network Authentication/Security
+- Configuration protection
+- HTTPS (in evaluation)
+- Integration of editor in admin.html